microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ## Profiles

-A profile are the settings applied when a new WT tab is opened.
+A profile contains the settings applied when a new WT tab is opened.
 Each profile is identified by a GUID and contains a number of other fields

 * Which command line to execute.
 This can include arguments #TODO Test this assumption, I only read the code